 - The physical stretching of the uterus causes an influx of ions, sodium, and calcium, that change the action potential across myometrial cells.
 This facilitates the onset of uterine contractions.
 The gap junctions between myometrial cells increase just before labour, which allows coordinated muscle contraction.

 - Through the release of phospholipase A2 in the lysosomes of fetal membranes at term which esterifies the arachidonic acid (fatty acid) thus synthesizing prostaglandins.
-This then diffuses into sarcoplasmic reticulum and the free calcium ion releases that bind to a contractile protein in myometrium and the contraction begins.
+This then diffuses into the sarcoplasmic reticulum and the free calcium ion releases that bind to a contractile protein in myometrium and the contraction begins.